TejasJain970/Internship/README.md

 - Created UML diagrams for Day-1 to Day-6
 - Impoved the respective codes for all days and used Ruff for linting
-- Added screenshots for all files i.e. cmd window and file explorer
+- Added screenshots for all files including cmd window and file explorer